davzlum/Full-stack-TO-DO-LIST/README.md

 # Full-stack-TO-DO-LIST
-Full-stack App for To Do List build with react, redux, mongo, express, mongoose, node.js
+Full-stack App for To Do List build with react, redux, mongo, express, mongoose, node.js.
+Everything fully tested with Jest and configured with eslint.

 ## The App